-Operation of our services is facilitated by various modern automated technological equipment, such as an automatic packaging line, software-controlled conveyors, screw conveyors, elevators, personal digital assistants (PDAs), scanners, and many others.
+Operation of our services is facilitated by various modern automated technological devices, such as different automated packaging lines, a custom-made sorter automating finalization, software-controlled conveyors, screw conveyors, elevators, personal digital assistants (PDAs), scanners, and many others.

 By using our services, you will not have to worry about the physical handling of goods, the choice of courier solutions, or the way to the post office.
 A brief overview of the activities that are included in the service:

 - receiving and processing client´s orders information,

 - sorting of goods, completion of the order,